waggle-sensor/waggle-auth-app/README.md

 # Waggle Site Backend (Previously Auth App)

-This Django project serves as the following backends and APIs for Waggle via the following apps:
+This Django project provides a few different APIs and services for Waggle.
+They are roughly broken down into the following apps:

 * `app (to be renamed to something more descriptive)`.
 Manages user accounts, authentication through Globus, and their permissions across the site.
 Specfically, scheduler and dev node access is managed by this.
 * `manifests`.
 Manages data for nodes, hardware and sensors and provides our manifest API.

-This is a prototype app which implements user, project and node access permissions management.
+This list may be expanded upon in the future.

 ## Configurations